 Eviction filings in Travis County, TX (Austin) have fallen sharply since eviction proceedings were suspended across Texas on March 19, 2020.
 Compared to equivalent periods in previous years (2014-2019), eviction filings fell far below average beginning in April.
 Eviction protections in Texas began to expire on May 18, 2020.
-However, Travis County has local protections in place until August 1, 2021, though some of those protections expired on June 1, 2021.
+However, Travis County has local protections in place until October 15, 2021, though some of those protections expired in the summer of 2021.

 More detail on eviction protections in Texas can be found on the COVID-19 Housing Policy Scorecard.